 Default settings you might want to adjust

-Malwarebytes for Windows is a security software that is configured well by default, but there are a few settings that you might want to adjust to make your Windows computer faster or more secure.
+Comodo Internet Security Complete 10 is a security suite that is well configured by default, but because there are many settings available, you can find some that you might want to adjust.

-What is your opinion about Malwarebytes for Windows?
+What is your opinion about Comodo Internet Security Complete 10?